Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ### -OutFile
-Save test environment settings into a test-resources.json.env file next to test-resources.json.
+Save test environment settings into a .env file next to test resources template.
-File is protected via DPAPI.
+The contents of the file are protected via the .NET Data Protection API (DPAPI).
-Supported only on windows.
+This is supported only on Windows.
-The environment file would be scoped to the current repository directory.
+The environment file is scoped to the current
+service directory.

+The environment file will be named for the test resources template that it was
+generated for.
+For ARM templates, it will be test-resources.json.env.
+For
+Bicep templates, test-resources.bicep.env.

 ```yaml
 Type: SwitchParameter